port53-info/port53-info.github.io/content/rfcs/index-bkup231118.md

 date: 2023-11-01
 ---

+DNS turns **40** this year!
 We maintain an up-to-date repository of DNS-related RFCs.
-To help quickly gather and browse documents of interest, we also give finer-grained labels under particular topics (e.g., DNSSEC, IDNA, DNS privacy) to each RFC.
+To help community members quickly gather documents of interest, we also give finer-grained labels under particular topics (e.g., DNSSEC, IDNA, DNS privacy) to each RFC.

-This repository is expected to be updated once a month.
-It now comprises **<span id="rfcsnumber">42</span>** RFCs under **<span
-	id="labelsnumber">42</span>** labels, including:
+What's within the list:

-- Documents subsequent to RFC 882
+- Documents subsequent to RFC 882 (November 1983)
 - DNS specification: namespace, name registration, DNS protocol
 - DNS operation: functionalities and recommendations about running DNS services
 - DNS security: security extensions, threat analysis, and proposed solutions
 - DNS use: Internet functionalities that explicitly rely on the DNS (e.g., SPF, DANE)
 - Obsoleted/deprecated versions of the above

+The list updates once a month.
+It now includes **<span id="rfcsnumber">42</span>** RFCs under **<span
+	id="labelsnumber">42</span>** labels.

 Comments or suggestions are extremely welcome!
 Drop us an [email](luchaoyi@tsinghua.edu.cn) if you think an RFC is missing, mis-labeled, should be removed, or if you have any other feedback.

 <body>
 	<!-- <table id="checkbutton" style="border-top: 0px;"></table> -->